ritteto/CatchOrWaste/README.md

 - *A view class.* This hold visualisations the each game object.
 Visuals can be found here.

 Therefore for any required changes, a maintainer has to identify the corresponding game object the change is affecting and the apply the MVC concept to chose the right class to modify.

+### Advanced modifications
+Here are some shortcuts for important variables within the code:

+*PlayerSpeed* - the PlayerSpeed can be modified in the catchorwaste/model/playermmodel

+*Difficulty levels* - Difficulty levels can be modified by changing the itemsPerSecond within the updateDifficulty() Methode located in the catchorwaste/model/SettingsModel

 ## Hardware